AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 - Pay only for what is needed (pause consumption)
 - Independently scale storage from compute

-For those of you not familiar with Microsoft Azure, the Google Cloud Platform and Amazon Web Services equivalent to Azure Synapse is Google Big Query and Amazon Athena.
+For those of you unfamiliar with Microsoft Azure, the Google Cloud Platform and Amazon Web Services equivalent to Azure Synapse is Google Big Query and Amazon Athena.

 ![SynapseAnalytics](images/Azure-Synapse-Analytics.png)